hbprosper/Terascale/README.md

 ### Miniconda3

-After installing miniconda3, It is a good idea to update conda using the command
+After installing miniconda3, it is a good idea to update conda using the command
 ```bash
 conda update conda
 ```